sagemath/trac_to_gh/Issue 7151.md

 # Issue 7151: Add the quaternion group to the named permutation groups

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7151

 Original creator: rbeezer